KyleOng/starreco/README.md

 ---
 + With up to 25+ recommendation models across 20 publications.
 + GPU acceleration execution.
-+ Reducing memory usage for large sparse matrix.
++ Reducing memory usage for large sparse matrices.
-+ Simple and understandable code comments.
++ Simple and understandable code.
 + Easy extension and code reusability.

 Click [here](#start) to get started!

 Background
 ---
 Star classification is a type of ratings scale commonly used by reviewers to rate certain items such as films, TV shows, restaurants, and hotels.
-These ratings can directly reflect customers' interest, and businesses are able to use them to build rating-based recommendations.
-This recommendation technique is also known as the **Collaborative Filtering (CF)** technique, which recommendations are generated based on user-item interaction.
-The underlying assumption for CF-based technique is:
+These ratings can directly reflect customers' interest, and we can use them to build rating-based recommendations.
+In recent years, RS research has proposed a wide variety of artificial intelligence techniques, ranging from traditional matrix factorization (MF) to complex deep neural networks (DNN).

-> The likelihood of two persons, who have the same interests, having the same opinion is higher than two random person.
+Collaborative Filtering (CF) is one of the two recommendation techniques, which are widely employed in rating-based recommendations.
+However, traditional CF methods such as MF, have limited learning capabilities as they only consider the linear combination between user and item latent vectors.
+To learn non-linear relationships, methods like Neural Collaborative Filtering (NCF) have incorporated DNN into traditional CF methods.
+Even so, the core of these methods are still CF and CF methods usually suffer from data sparsity and cold start problems.
+To tackle these problems, several studies have integrated side information into CF methods, which constructed a hybrid-based RS.

+Purpose
+---
-Several studies have shown that incorporating side information can alleviate the problem of cold start and data sparsity in many CF-based techniques.
-This form a group known as the **Hybrid-based (HB)** technique.
-Additionally, deep learning has been actively used in the recommendation field, which further enhance its accuracy and performance.
-Hence, the purpose of this repository is to recreate some of the well-known models and evaluate them in an understandable, coherent and unified manner.
+The purpose of this repository is to recreate some of the notable models and evaluate them in an understandable, coherent and unified manner.

 Research Models
 ---